Considering Adoption

 • How am I going to handle adoption-related questions that my child may ask?

-• Who do I have in my life to support me as an adoptive parent?
+• Who do I have in my life to support me as a parent?

 Responsibilities